sesem4/Nelda/docs/SPI/EnemySpawnerSPI.md

 `GameData gameData` - The game data

-`Float x` - The x coordinate the enemy should spawn at

-`Float y` - The y coordinate the enemy should spawn at
+`Vector2 coordinate` - The x and y coordinate the enemy should spawn at, formatted as a Vector2.
 </td>
 </tr>
 <tr>